stevekm/reportIT/README.md

 An HTML formatted analysis overview report will be generated to show a summary of significant cancer variants found amongst all samples in the IonTorrent run, with IGV snapshots for each variant.

 ## In Progress
+Development of the following items is currently planned for the future:
 - Per-sample reports showing variant summary table and clinical interpretation of variants supplied by the Weill Cornell [Precision Medicine Knowledgebase](https://pmkb.weill.cornell.edu/).

 - Analysis review feedback system to mark sequencing artifacts